PooriaT/spring_assessment/README.md

 ├── storage
 │   └── app
 │       └── public
-│           └── qrImages -> All QR Code images are stored in this direcotry and linked to public ├── tests
+│           └── qrImages -> All QR Code images are stored in this directory and linked to public ├── tests
 │   └── Feature
 │       └── LeaderboardTest.php